Skip to Content

 Price

-The price is only slightly more than the 60W option, but the 70W will likely be more appealing for most setups.
+The price is only slightly more than the 60W option, but the 70W is more appealing for most growing setups.
 When you consider that the 60W requires a light socket to function, the 70W LED is almost a no brainer.

-At around $60, the 70W light from SANSI is a reasonable price, even considering actual power draw is only around 50W.
+The 70W light from Sansi is again a very reasonable price, even considering actual power draw is only around 50W.

 With this level of power, the light is perfectly capable of growing strong seedlings for transplanting outdoors.
-It should also be perfectly suitable for growing herbs or leafy greens.
+It would also be suitable for growing herbs or leafy greens.

 SANSI 70W Grow Light On

-This light puts out a noticeably warmer light than the 60W model.
-Warmer light (more red-shifted) is typically better for flowering stage while cooler light is best for vegetative (leafy) growth.
+This light puts out a noticeably warmer tone of light than the 60W model.
+Warmer light (more red-shifted) is typically better for the flowering and fruiting stage of growth, while cooler light is best for vegetative (leafy) growth.

 Overall Thoughts on SANSI LED Lights